 It looks especially dazzling in a neutral pot against a neutral background as a focal point.

 Bring a tropical note into your home with this lanceolate, shiny dark green variety with light green or cream markings that add to the uniqueness of the plant.

-Light shade is ideal for this one, but provide some bright light to maintain its distinct variegation.
+Light shade is ideal for this one, but provides some bright light to maintain its distinct variegation.

 This species thrives equally well indoors and outdoors.
 It has long and narrow knife-like leaves thanks to which the plant got its name.

-The leaves of this aglaonema varieties are cream with deep green edges and central venation.
+The leaves of this aglaonema variety are cream with deep green edges and central venation.